 (b) Share Counting Rules.
 The Committee may adopt reasonable counting procedures to ensure appropriate counting, avoid double counting (as, for example, in the case of tandem or substitute awards) and make adjustments in accordance with this Section 4(b).
 Shares shall be counted against those reserved to the extent such shares have been delivered and are no longer subject to a risk of forfeiture.
 Accordingly, (i) to the extent that an Award under the Plan or an award under the 2000 Plan or 2000 Supplemental Stock Award Plan, in whole or in part, is canceled, expired, forfeited, settled in cash, settled by delivery of fewer Shares than the number underlying the Award or award, or otherwise terminated without delivery of Shares to the Participant, the Shares retained by or returned to the Company will not be deemed to have been delivered under the Plan and will be deemed to remain or to become available under this Plan; and (ii) Shares that are withheld from such an Award or an Award separately surrendered by the Participant in payment of the exercise price or taxes relating to such an Award shall be deemed to constitute Shares not delivered and will be deemed to remain or to become available under the Plan.
-The Committee may determine that Awards may be outstanding that relate to more Shares than the aggregate remaining available under the Plan.
+The Committee may determine that Awards may be outstanding that relate to more Shares than the aggregate remaining available under the Plan so long as Awards will not in fact result in delivery and vesting of Shares in excess of the number then available under the Plan.